getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 # Record and interact with AppMaps

 Before proceeding, please check that
-- the `Spring-PetClinic` application has been successfully built
+- the `Spring-Framework-PetClinic` application has been successfully built, started and shut down
 - The `appmap.yml` exists in the root folder of the project and is properly configured
-- you have Visual Studio Code running with the `Spring-PetClinic` project folder open
+- you have Visual Studio Code running with the `Spring-Framework-PetClinic` project folder open

 ## Run tests, record AppMaps